penske-media-corp/pmc-dev/README.md

 - Start the proxy and setup environment
 	- `. ./dev.sh && traefik up`
 	- The traefik dashboard is at http://traefik.pmcdev.local:8080/dashboard/ or 0.0.0.0:8080
-	- Once the proxy is start
+	- Once the traefik proxy is started you can run as many or as few projects as you want the general outline is in Proxied Sites

 ##  Proxied Sites
 Each site to be proxied needs a valid configuration.
 Documentation for configuration is here: https://confluence.pmcdev.io/x/QIfJAQ